m00g3n/cluster-inventory/docs/adr/provisioning.md

       - admin@myorg.com
 ```

 There are some additional optional fields that could be specified:
-- `spec.shoot.kubernetes.version` ; if not provided default value will be read by KIM from configuration
+- `spec.shoot.kubernetes.version` ; if not provided default value will be read by the KIM from configuration
-- `spec.shoot.workers.machine.image` ; if not provided default value will be read by KIM from configuration
+- `spec.shoot.workers.machine.image` ; if not provided default value will be read by the KIM from configuration
 - `spec.shoot.kubernetes.kubeAPIServer.additionalOidcConfig` ; if not provided, no addition OIDC provider will be configured
 - `spec.shoot.workers.name` ; if not provided, some hardcoded name will be used
 - `spec.security.networking.filtering.ingress.enabled` ; if not provided `false` value will be used